pirate/security-growler/README.md

 ## Developer Info:

+This app is composed of 3 main parts: sources, parsers, and loggers.

+ * `sources` are either file paths or port numbers, e.g. `/var/log/system.log` or `5900`
+ * `parsers` take the text from the `sources`, and parse out various alerts, e.g. `ssh` or `sudo`
+ * `loggers` are output channels for alerts, e.g. `stdout`, `osxnotifications`, or `growl`

+The main runloop is in `growler.py`, it reads lines out of the sources, passes them through parsers, then dispatches alerts before waiting a short delay and then looping.

-The menubar app is a simple wrapper for the python script, compiled using [Platypus](http://www.macupdate.com/app/mac/12046/platypus).  `Security Growler-dev.app` is symlinked to run `growler.py` for development.  `Security Growler.app` is packaged and uses it's prebuilt `growler.py`.
-To make changes to the app, change `menubar.sh`, and `growler.py`, and run `Security Growler-dev.app` to test your changes.
-Once you're done, submit a pull request.
+The menubar app is a simple wrapper compiled using [Platypus](http://www.macupdate.com/app/mac/12046/platypus).  `Security Growler.app` is packaged with copies of `growler.py` and all the other files it needs.
+To make changes to the app, change the files you need, test using `sudo python growler.py` and `sudo ./menubar.sh`, then re-run Platypus to generate a new app.

-The menubar app works by simply running `growler.py` (which writes to a log file), then `cat`ing the contents of `/tmp/securitygrowlerevents.log` and displaying them in the dropdown.
+The menubar app works by simply running `growler.py` (which writes to a log file), then `cat`ing the contents of the logfile to show in the dropdown.
 See `menubar.sh` for more details.

 ## License: